shieldworks/aegis-web/docs/register.md

 …
 ```

-What we see here is: Our workload checks for the secrets file and cannot
+What we see here that our workload checks for the secrets file and cannot
-find it for a while and displays a failure message.
+find it for a while, and displays a failure message.
 And once the sidecar
-creates the secrets file, that the workload pod was trying to parse, it
+creates the secrets file that the workload pod was trying to parse, it
-starts displaying an empty string.
+shows an empty string.

-At this point we have an empty secrets file because we haven’t registered
+At this point, we have an empty secrets file because we haven’t registered
-any secret to this workload yet.
+any secrets to this workload yet.

-What essentially happens is: **Safe** identifies and acknowledges this workload
+Later, **Aegis Safe** will identify and acknowledge this workload
-and delivers it an empty secrets file.
+and deliver it an empty secrets file.

 Next, we will add some secrets to that file using **Aegis Sentinel**:

 > **What Is Aegis Sentinel**?
 >
 > For all practical purposes, you can think of **Aegis Sentinel** as the
-> “*bastion host*” that you log in an execute sensitive operations.
+> “*bastion host*” you log in and execute sensitive operations.
 >
-> In our case, we are going to register secrets to workloads using it.
+> In our case, we will register secrets to workloads using it.

 ## Registering Secrets to a Workload